KDE/documentation-develop-kde-org/content/products/frameworks.md

     <div class="order-1">
       <h1>Features</h1>
       <p>
-          The KDE Frameworks are <?php print $numberOfFrameworks ?> add-on libraries for coding applications with Qt.
+          The KDE Frameworks are 83 add-on libraries for coding applications with Qt.
       </p>
       <p>
           The individual Frameworks are well documented, tested and their API style will be familiar to Qt developers.